Ardulink/Ardulink-1/README.md

 Ardulink is heavily re engineerd in order to adhere to several international IoT standards.
 So, please, see Ardulink-2 repository for the last release.

-Of course Ardulink-1 is still a good point to start if you are searching for a simpler solution.

 	public static void main(String[] args) {
 		try {